 Many recruitment systems already have links to the main job boards, and hooking up with your website should be relatively straight forward too.

 Manually sifting through job applications, and progressing applicants through your selection process can be frustratingly time-consuming.
 If you have to compete for candidates, delays during any part of the process, isn’t good news.

-Automation can do a lot to help, from qualifying out applicants that don’t meet your core criteria, to involving line managers in CV reviews and triggering the relevant emails to candidates.
+Automation tools for HR can do a lot to help, from qualifying out applicants that don’t meet your core criteria, to involving line managers in CV reviews and triggering the relevant emails to candidates.

 Every company has activities that it needs to stay on top of, such as the end of a probationary period, or visa, or mandatory training renewal.

 Of course, automation tools for HR can’t guarantee that the people involved actually do what’s needed.
 However, it can trigger a reminder, flag up activity in their task or to do list – and alert HR so they can provide a nudge if required.

 Keeping employees in touch with each other, and with what’s happening across the business, is a tried and trusted way to improve engagement – which can lead to better retention and higher levels of performance.

 Some of the modern systems provides forum-like functionality, where employees can be encouraged to post news, ask questions and share experiences.
 Add to this automatic emails notifications, and you’ve instantly got a way to ensure that everyone is up to speed with the latest news, without you having to do a thing.